MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 # Synchronize items and inventory

-Items in [!INCLUDE[prod_short](../includes/prod_short.md)] corresponds to *Products in Shopify*, which include physical goods, digital downloads, services, and gift cards that you sell.
+Term **Items** in [!INCLUDE[prod_short](../includes/prod_short.md)] corresponds to *Products in Shopify*, which include physical goods, digital downloads, services, and gift cards that you sell.
-There are two main purposes of syncronization of items:
+There are two main purposes of synchronization of items:
-1. When master-data management is performed in [!INCLUDE[prod_short](../includes/prod_short.md)], and you need to export all or some data to Shopify and make it visible.
-You can export item name, description, image, prices, availability, variants, vendor details, barcodes, which can become immidiatelly visible or first reviewed and enchanced by responsible person.
+1. Master-data management is performed in [!INCLUDE[prod_short](../includes/prod_short.md)], and you need to export all or some data to Shopify and make it visible.
+You can export item name, description, image, prices, availability, variants, vendor details, barcodes, which can become immediately visible or first reviewed and enhanced by a responsible person.
 2. When importing order from Shopify, the information about items are essential for further processing of document in [!INCLUDE[prod_short](../includes/prod_short.md)].

 These two scenarios are always enabled.

 3. Additional scenario is when master-data management is performed in Shopify and you want to import those items in bulk to [!INCLUDE[prod_short](../includes/prod_short.md)].
 This can be useful for data-migration scenarios, when existing online shop connected to new [!INCLUDE[prod_short](../includes/prod_short.md)].

 ## To define item synchronizations